Drug Crime Attorney in Liberty County

 Our Comprehensive Approach to Drug Crime Defense

-Schneider Lerch, LLC delivers a holistic and aggressive defense, leveraging our firm's exclusive focus on Criminal Defense and the unique insight of a former prosecutor.
+Schneider Lerch, LLC delivers a holistic and aggressive defense, leveraging our firm's exclusive focus on criminal defense and the unique insight of a former prosecutor.

 - Forensic and Expert Challenge: We challenge the State’s forensic evidence.
 This includes scrutinizing the GBI's lab procedures for errors in chemical analysis, weight measurement, and adherence to the chain of custody protocol.
 Any break in the chain can render the drug evidence inadmissible.